UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Be aware of both physical symptoms and visual cues to detect a potential gas leak.

-If you are trying to figure out how to check for a gas leak near a specific appliance, rely on visual cues rather than inhaling deeply near the connection.
+If you are trying to figure out how to check for gas leak issues near a specific appliance or in your yard, rely on visual cues rather than inhaling deeply.
+The following chart outlines the differences between standard operating conditions and potential warning signs.

 If you suspect a tiny leak on an exposed pipe fitting, mix a few drops of dish soap with water and wipe it over the connection.
 If the mixture begins to form active bubbles, you have found the exact location of the escaping gas.
 Only use this method for a suspected small leak after the gas has been safely shut off, and never attempt it if you currently smell strong gas indoors.